Research funding strategy of the ME/CFS Research Foundation

 Research Funding Strategy – phase 3: As soon as sustainable public funding for the above-mentioned important structures and projects is ensured, we will open our funding to other projects as well.
 We currently assume that these framework conditions will be clearer by mid-2024.
 Our funding strategy will be adapted accordingly to the current political framework conditions at federal and state level.

 In the meantime, we will work with the Scientific Advisory Board to develop an expanded funding programme for ME/CFS research projects.
 This funding programme will define the process by which researchers can apply to the ME/CFS Research Foundation for project funding in the future.
 To this end, we will specify clear selection criteria for funding.
-These criteria will be based on the project requirements set out in the "Guide to research and care for ME/CFS and Post-COVID-Syndrome" developed by the patient organisations German ME/CFS Society and Long COVID Germany and are supported by many other organisations, including the ME/CFS Research Foundation.
+These criteria will be based on the project requirements set out in the "Guidelines to research and care for ME/CFS and Post-COVID-Syndrome" developed by the patient organisations German ME/CFS Society and Long COVID Germany and are supported by many other organisations, including the ME/CFS Research Foundation.

 Research Funding Strategy – phase 4: As soon as phases 1 to 3 have been successfully completed and initial experience has been gained and the structures and processes for funding ME/CFS research projects in Germany have been established, the ME/CFS Research Foundation will also turn its attention to funding international research projects.
 Our long-term goal is to support the development and expansion of European ME/CFS research through international fundraising.